 The content analysis has revealed two key challenges for the DOT: response time and rising negative attitudes by other users.
 The DOT takes an average of 2.77 days to respond to other users' posts.
-Slow response times make it hard for readers to keep up with the points that the DOT is specifically responding to.
+Slow response times makes it is hard for readers to keep up with the points that they are specifically responding to.